maavumich/project0/docs/assignment.md

 Traditionally, when students are learning a programming language, the first project they create is called "Hello, world!"

 The only thing "Hello, world!" does is print the string `Hello, world!` to the terminal.
 If you're still working through kinks in your development environment, this is the best time to work those out.

 See `./hello_world.md` for more details.

+Write your implementation in exercise0.cpp.

 Part 1 - Basic C++ Syntax
 --------------------------------------------------------------------------------
 Part 1 is meant to teach the very basics of C++ syntax, such as structure of a program, variables and types, constants, operators, and basic I/O (input and output)

 First, you should go to [c++.com] (www.cplusplus.com/doc/tutorial/), read the sections under "Basics of C++" and attempt to use them yourself and then complete the solution